 You know what is worse than planning an outing, doing all the research, preparing to have a great time, and having your plans derailed because there is a local holiday happening?
 Nothing.
 Stores closed, streets packed with loud celebrators, restaurants booked up, and a lack of transportation are just a few of the drawbacks local holidays bring with them.

 There are forty-four countries in Europe and many, many more regions within those countries.
 There is a good chance you’re going to experience at least one local holiday during your European vacation.
-Make sure to consult a guide on regional holidays, like this awesome one from Public Holidays EU.
+Make sure to consult a guide on regional holidays, like this awesome one.

 Speaking of local holiday festivities, make sure to check out some holiday markets.
 From Vienna to Strasbourg to Budapest and beyond, you’ll love the charm these local bazaars have to offer.
 We’re talking about good food, good cheer, beautiful decorations, and an all around warm, fuzzy feeling.